Jake Fraley Player Props: Reds vs. White Sox

-Jake Fraley -- batting .333 in his past 10 games -- will be in action for the Cincinnati Reds versus the Chicago White Sox, with Mike Clevinger on the mound, on May 6 at 6:40 PM ET.
+Jake Fraley and his .438 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the Chicago White Sox and Michael Kopech on May 7 at 4:10 PM ET.

-In his previous appearance, he went 1-for-3 with an RBI against the White Sox.
+In his most recent game he had a one-hit showing (1-for-3) against the White Sox.

 Jake Fraley Game Info & Props vs. the White Sox